- Why the type of investor you choose changes everything

 Quick decision framework: which route should you explore?

-A quick shortcut.
-Pre-revenue or under £250k annual revenue: talk to angels, get SEIS-eligible first.
-Revenue growing fast but not yet profitable, addressable market over £500m: approach VC, starting at seed or Series A. Profitable business doing £1m+ EBITDA with clear exit intent or a growth capital need: contact PE firms or run a structured sale process.
+A private equity vs venture capital vs angel investors shortcut: pre-revenue or under £250k annual revenue, talk to angels, get SEIS-eligible first.
+Revenue growing fast but not yet profitable, addressable market over £500m: approach VC, starting at seed or Series A. Profitable business generating £1m+ EBITDA with clear exit intent or growth capital need: contact PE firms or run a structured sale process.
 Not sure which category you're in?
-Browse what's actually on the market on NewOwner's investment marketplace to see where comparable businesses are finding buyers.
+Browse what's currently on the market on NewOwner's investment marketplace to see where comparable businesses are finding buyers across all three investor types.

 Private equity vs venture capital vs angel investors: making the right call

-The UK private capital market isn't short of money.
-It's short of well-matched deals: the right investor for the right business at the right stage.
+The private equity vs venture capital vs angel investors market in the UK is not short of money.
+What it's short of is well-matched deals: the right investor for the right business at the right stage.

-Private equity is the route for established, profitable businesses looking for an exit or a serious growth partner.
-Venture capital funds growth-stage companies willing to scale fast in big markets.
-Angels back the earliest bets, with real mentorship and SEIS/EIS-backed downside protection on the investor side.
+Private equity is the route for established, profitable businesses seeking an exit or a serious growth partner.
+Venture capital funds growth-stage companies willing to scale aggressively in large markets.
+Angel investors back the earliest bets, with real mentorship and SEIS/EIS-backed downside protection for both sides.

-Knowing which investor type fits is not a minor detail.
-It shapes how much you raise, what you give up, how much control you keep, and what your business looks like three years from now.
+Knowing which investor type fits your business isn't a minor detail.
+It shapes everything: how much you raise, what you give up, how much control you keep, and what your business looks like three years from now.

-If you're weighing these options, the next practical step is to see what's actually trading.
-What valuations look like, what buyers want, whether your business is in the right shape to attract the capital you want.
+If you're a UK business owner weighing these options, the next practical step is seeing what deals are actually trading: what valuations look like, what buyers want, and whether your business is in the right position to attract the capital you're after.
 Browse live UK investment opportunities on NewOwner to see current deal activity across sectors and business stages.

 Ready to sell your business?